jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 This component lives in the main STA of Visual Studio

-The important thing to understand about the expression evaluator is that it???s purpose is primarily to provide an expression evaluation and data inspection service.
+The important thing to understand about the expression evaluator is that it's purpose is primarily to provide an expression evaluation and data inspection service.
 How expression evaluation works is an article in itself but suffice it to say that it converts the string to a very low level AST then walks the